Oghenekevbe/hng2/README.md

 http://localhost:8000/api/<user_id>
+Replace <user_id> with the ID of the person you want to update.
 Include the updated data in the request body in JSON format.

 Delete a Person
 To delete a person, make a DELETE request to: